jedisct1/aegis-X/README.md

 Given that the `AESENC` instruction has the same latency/throughput regardless of the register size, one can expect AEGIS-128X to be about 4x the speed of AEGIS-128L on server-class CPUs with VAES and AVX512.

 However, we may already be hitting memory bandwidth limits.

+# Other implementations

+- [libaegis](https://github.com/jedisct1/libaegis) is a library written in C, with support for all the AEGIS variants, including AEGIS-X.